fabiocicerchia/nginx-lua/docs/DEV.md

-  build-all                                           build all dockerfiles build-amd64                                         build all distros in amd64 arch build-arm64                                         build all distros in arm64 arch build-amd64-almalinux-classic                       build one distro in amd64 arch build-amd64-alpine-classic                          build one distro in amd64 arch build-amd64-amazonlinux-classic                     build one distro in amd64 arch build-amd64-debian-classic                          build one distro in amd64 arch build-amd64-fedora-classic                          build one distro in amd64 arch build-amd64-ubuntu-classic                          build one distro in amd64 arch build-amd64-almalinux-compat                        build one distro in amd64 arch build-amd64-alpine-compat                           build one distro in amd64 arch build-amd64-amazonlinux-compat                      build one distro in amd64 arch build-amd64-debian-compat                           build one distro in amd64 arch build-amd64-fedora-compat                           build one distro in amd64 arch build-amd64-ubuntu-compat                           build one distro in amd64 arch build-arm64v8-almalinux-classic                     build one distro in arm64/v8 arch build-arm64v8-alpine-classic                        build one distro in arm64/v8 arch build-arm64v8-amazonlinux-classic                   build one distro in arm64/v8 arch build-arm64v8-debian-classic                        build one distro in arm64/v8 arch build-arm64v8-fedora-classic                        build one distro in arm64/v8 arch build-arm64v8-ubuntu-classic                        build one distro in arm64/v8 arch build-arm64v8-almalinux-compat                      build one distro in arm64/v8 arch build-arm64v8-alpine-compat                         build one distro in arm64/v8 arch build-arm64v8-amazonlinux-compat                    build one distro in arm64/v8 arch build-arm64v8-debian-compat                         build one distro in arm64/v8 arch build-arm64v8-fedora-compat                         build one distro in arm64/v8 arch build-arm64v8-ubuntu-compat                         build one distro in arm64/v8 arch build-arm.medium-almalinux-classic                  build one distro in one arch (CircleCI internals) build-arm.medium-alpine-classic                     build one distro in one arch (CircleCI internals) build-arm.medium-amazonlinux-classic                build one distro in one arch (CircleCI internals) build-arm.medium-debian-classic                     build one distro in one arch (CircleCI internals) build-arm.medium-fedora-classic                     build one distro in one arch (CircleCI internals) build-arm.medium-ubuntu-classic                     build one distro in one arch (CircleCI internals) build-large-almalinux-classic                       build one distro in one arch (CircleCI internals) build-large-alpine-classic                          build one distro in one arch (CircleCI internals) build-large-amazonlinux-classic                     build one distro in one arch (CircleCI internals) build-large-debian-classic                          build one distro in one arch (CircleCI internals) build-large-fedora-classic                          build one distro in one arch (CircleCI internals) build-large-ubuntu-classic                          build one distro in one arch (CircleCI internals) build-arm.medium-almalinux-compat                   build one distro in one arch (CircleCI internals) build-arm.medium-alpine-compat                      build one distro in one arch (CircleCI internals) build-arm.medium-amazonlinux-compat                 build one distro in one arch (CircleCI internals) build-arm.medium-debian-compat                      build one distro in one arch (CircleCI internals) build-arm.medium-fedora-compat                      build one distro in one arch (CircleCI internals) build-arm.medium-ubuntu-compat                      build one distro in one arch (CircleCI internals) build-large-almalinux-compat                        build one distro in one arch (CircleCI internals) build-large-alpine-compat                           build one distro in one arch (CircleCI internals) build-large-amazonlinux-compat                      build one distro in one arch (CircleCI internals) build-large-debian-compat                           build one distro in one arch (CircleCI internals) build-large-fedora-compat                           build one distro in one arch (CircleCI internals) build-large-ubuntu-compat                           build one distro in one arch (CircleCI internals)
+  build-all                                           build all dockerfiles build-amd64                                         build all distros in amd64 arch build-arm64                                         build all distros in arm64 arch build-amd64-almalinux-classic                       build one distro in amd64 arch
+  build-amd64-alpine-classic                          build one distro in amd64 arch
+  build-amd64-amazonlinux-classic                     build one distro in amd64 arch
+  build-amd64-debian-classic                          build one distro in amd64 arch
+  build-amd64-fedora-classic                          build one distro in amd64 arch
+  build-amd64-ubuntu-classic                          build one distro in amd64 arch build-arm64v8-almalinux-classic                     build one distro in arm64/v8 arch
+  build-arm64v8-alpine-classic                        build one distro in arm64/v8 arch
+  build-arm64v8-amazonlinux-classic                   build one distro in arm64/v8 arch
+  build-arm64v8-debian-classic                        build one distro in arm64/v8 arch
+  build-arm64v8-fedora-classic                        build one distro in arm64/v8 arch
+  build-arm64v8-ubuntu-classic                        build one distro in arm64/v8 arch build-arm.medium-almalinux-classic                  build one distro in one arch (CircleCI internals)
+  build-arm.medium-alpine-classic                     build one distro in one arch (CircleCI internals)
+  build-arm.medium-amazonlinux-classic                build one distro in one arch (CircleCI internals)
+  build-arm.medium-debian-classic                     build one distro in one arch (CircleCI internals)
+  build-arm.medium-fedora-classic                     build one distro in one arch (CircleCI internals)
+  build-arm.medium-ubuntu-classic                     build one distro in one arch (CircleCI internals)
+  build-large-almalinux-classic                       build one distro in one arch (CircleCI internals)
+  build-large-alpine-classic                          build one distro in one arch (CircleCI internals)
+  build-large-amazonlinux-classic                     build one distro in one arch (CircleCI internals)
+  build-large-debian-classic                          build one distro in one arch (CircleCI internals)
+  build-large-fedora-classic                          build one distro in one arch (CircleCI internals)
+  build-large-ubuntu-classic                          build one distro in one arch (CircleCI internals)

 TESTING
-  test-all                                            test all docker images test-almalinux                                      test one docker image test-alpine                                         test one docker image test-amazonlinux                                    test one docker image test-debian                                         test one docker image test-fedora                                         test one docker image test-ubuntu                                         test one docker image test-security                                       test security all docker images test-security-almalinux                             test security one docker images test-security-alpine                                test security one docker images test-security-amazonlinux                           test security one docker images test-security-debian                                test security one docker images test-security-fedora                                test security one docker images test-security-ubuntu                                test security one docker images
+  test-all                                            test all docker images test-almalinux                                      test one docker image
+  test-alpine                                         test one docker image
+  test-amazonlinux                                    test one docker image
+  test-debian                                         test one docker image
+  test-fedora                                         test one docker image
+  test-ubuntu                                         test one docker image test-security                                       test security all docker images test-security-almalinux                             test security one docker images
+  test-security-alpine                                test security one docker images
+  test-security-amazonlinux                           test security one docker images
+  test-security-debian                                test security one docker images
+  test-security-fedora                                test security one docker images
+  test-security-ubuntu                                test security one docker images

 PUSH
-  push-all                                            push all docker images to docker hub push-almalinux                                      push one docker images to docker hub push-alpine                                         push one docker images to docker hub push-amazonlinux                                    push one docker images to docker hub push-debian                                         push one docker images to docker hub push-fedora                                         push one docker images to docker hub push-ubuntu                                         push one docker images to docker hub
+  push-all                                            push all docker images to docker hub push-almalinux                                      push one docker images to docker hub
+  push-alpine                                         push one docker images to docker hub
+  push-amazonlinux                                    push one docker images to docker hub
+  push-debian                                         push one docker images to docker hub
+  push-fedora                                         push one docker images to docker hub
+  push-ubuntu                                         push one docker images to docker hub

 BUNDLE
-  bundle-almalinux                                    bundle multiple docker images into one bundle-alpine                                       bundle multiple docker images into one bundle-amazonlinux                                  bundle multiple docker images into one bundle-debian                                       bundle multiple docker images into one bundle-fedora                                       bundle multiple docker images into one bundle-ubuntu                                       bundle multiple docker images into one
+  bundle-almalinux                                    bundle multiple docker images into one
+  bundle-alpine                                       bundle multiple docker images into one
+  bundle-amazonlinux                                  bundle multiple docker images into one
+  bundle-debian                                       bundle multiple docker images into one
+  bundle-fedora                                       bundle multiple docker images into one
+  bundle-ubuntu                                       bundle multiple docker images into one

 DEPENDENCIES